Shiven-saini/pithuu-repo/README.md

 # Custom PithuuOS-Repository

-Custom User repository for hosting pithuuOS related packages and tools.
+Custom User repository for hosting PithuuOS related packages and tools.
 You can add it in your pacman.conf if required.

 ---
 ## Get started :-